 Interactions between allied/other services and an Inland VTS may differ and restricted or limited access areas may still be encountered in some inland waters.
 Reference to the relevant IALA guidance may be of value in such cases.

-Standards for vessel tracking and tracing, electronic ship reporting in inland navigation and notices to skippers may also be relevant
+Standards for vessel tracking and tracing, electronic ship reporting in inland navigation and notices to skippers may also be relevant.

 There may be a greater number of additional services associated with an Inland VTS compared with VTS in coastal and port/harbour areas and may have an enhanced significance.
 Administrations should define the additional services and identify where they apply.